ETH-DISCO/self-ensembling/5-self-ensemble-tsne/readme.txt

 - stack latents for all images (both perturbed and unperturbed)
 - for a limited set of layers (maybe just the ones you do linear probes for, maybe just 9)

-set all train configs to true / false simultaneously
+set all train configs to true / false simultaneously:
 - "training_noise": [False, True],
 - "training_shuffle": [False, True],
 - "training_adversarial": [False, True],